WangJing-wwj/Label-Ownership-Verification/README.md

 python run_experiment.py example_attack
 ```

-Then you will obtain p-value in 'Malicious' case.
+Then you will obtain p-value in 'Malicious' case, which should be less than 0.05.